 - Climb aboard the private bus for a scenic ride across the European countryside.

-- Check another country off your list as you arrive Switzerland.
+- Check another country off your list as you arrive in Switzerland.

 - Day 9: Tour Lucerne + Optional Trip Up the Swiss Alps